ClementNerma/NightOS/docs/features/permissions.md

 By default, an application has for only right to run code.
 It cannot interact with any external resource in any way (which means: no window creation, no filesystem/network access, ...).

-When it requires a right, it asks for it to the system by using a SDK built-in function, which will perform distinct operations following cases:
+When an app wants to get a permission, it asks [the system to give it](../specs/services.md#sysgrid).

 * For nearly risk-free permissions, like windows creation, the permission is granted automatically ;
 * For implicit permissions, like reading filesystem opened by the application, the permission is also granted automatically ;